Getting Around Black Rock City

 MUTANT VEHICLES & THE DMV

 Citizens of Black Rock City have an opportunity to participate in the Mutant Vehicle experience, an important piece of the art and participation at Burning Man.
 The DMV licenses Mutant Vehicles for driving in BRC.
 All prospective Mutant Vehicles, and those who wish to apply for a disabled license, MUST be pre-registered with the DMV before the event.
-In order to be granted a license, Mutant Vehicles must meet certain criteria.
-In addition to being visually stimulating and participatory in nature, vehicles must be safe and owners must comply with community guidelines (no dust, 5 MPH, etc.).
-Depending on the license type, Mutant Vehicles may be operated either within Black Rock City or on the playa and during the day or at night (which requires radical illumination).
-The DMV also works with the Fire Arts Safety Team to inspect and license Mutant Vehicles which use flame effects.
+In order to be granted a license Mutant Vehicles must meet certain criteria.
+In addition to being visually stimulating and participatory in nature, vehicles must be safe and owners must comply with driving rules (no driving on pedestrian-only streets, 5 MPH, no leaking fluids, etc.).
+Mutant Vehicles receive licenses for different types of operation within Black Rock City: some are restricted to the open playa, others may be operated solely during the day or night (which requires radical illumination.)
+The DMV also works with the Fire Arts Safety Team to inspect and license Mutant Vehicles that use flame effects.
+Please note that drivers must carry their state-issued driver’s license with them any time they are operating a vehicle.

 MUTANT VEHICLE SAFETY & DRIVING RULES

 Mutant Vehicle participants (vehicle artists, operators, and passengers) must comply with certain safety standards, including physical and mechanical integrity of vehicles, and adherence to driving rules.
-Passengers should only board or exit from a stationary vehicle … and if a vehicle doesn’t look safe, don’t get on.
+Passengers should only board or exit from a stationary vehicle.
+If a vehicle doesn’t look safe, don’t get on it.
 Vehicles are prohibited from driving inside the established perimeter around the Man.
 The speed limit within Black Rock City is 5 mph at all times – that’s a walking pace.
-All Mutant Vehicles must also comply with the Mutant Vehicle Sound Policy as stated on the Burning Man web site.
-For more information about licensing a Mutant Vehicle and driving regulations, see www.burningman.com/on_the_playa/playa_vehicles/
+All Mutant Vehicles must also comply with the Mutant Vehicle Sound Policy as stated on the Burning Man website.
+For more information about licensing a Mutant Vehicle and driving regulations, see dmv.burningman.com.

 SCOOTERS AND GO-PEDS

 Large, seated, street-legal motorcycle type scooters are not allowed to drive in BRC.
-Small motorized scooters (two wheeled, lightweight, stand-up, small, no-seat, off-street type) and go-peds are allowed in BRC, but they are subject to the same rules as any other motorized vehicles, including 5 MPH speed limit and use of front and rear lights at night.
+Small motorized scooters (single-person, two wheeled, lightweight, stand-up, small, no-seat, off-street type, e.g. go-peds) are allowed in BRC, but they are subject to the same rules as any other motorized vehicles, including the 5 MPH speed limit and use of front and rear lights at night.
 BLM Rangers will issue citations for noncompliance.
 We strongly suggest loud scooters be equipped with a sound-dampening muffler.

-Bikes are not merely a convenience, they are part of our culture.
-Our city was designed for pedestrians and bikes.
-There may not be bike repair service available, so be sure your bike is in good working order BEFORE the event, and bring a wire brush, chain lube, and extra tire tubes.
+Bikes are not merely a convenience; they are part of our culture.
+Our city was designed for walking and biking.
+There may not be bike repair service available, so be sure your bike is in good working order.

 - LIGHT YOUR BIKE!
-It’s very dark on playa at night on the playa, and there are a lot of people out.
+It’s very dark on playa at night, and there are a lot of people out.
 Please light all bikes to avoid injury and damage to yourself and others.

 - MARK YOUR BIKE: and ALL of your significant possessions (backpack, camera, etc.) with your name, phone number or email address, and camp location.

 - LEAVE NO TRACE: DO NOT ditch your bike at Burning Man!
 Dealing with abandoned bikes stretches our over-taxed resources.
-Please read www.burningman.com/preparation/event_survival/bikes.html.
+Please learn more here.
 Further questions can be sent to bikesburningmancom.